Last Updated: 26 Nov, 2022

 The method (listen and repeat) isn’t really groundbreaking yet it has been overlooked occasionally perhaps because it’s too simple and easy.
 As far as I can see, there’s nothing passive about TII.

-I wasn’t planning to do grammar when I’m just on the beginner level but I had to because most questions I have are related to that.
+I wasn’t planning to do grammar when I was just on the beginner level but I had to because most questions I have are related to that.
 When Stefano asked if I had checked the grammar notes on one of his replies, I knew I had to.
-So, I spend around 10-15 minutes depending on the difficulty of the topics.

 Not bad but as Stefano says